cangjie-bot/cangjie_docs/docs/dev-guide/source_en/error_handle/handle.md

-# throw and Exception Handling
+# 1throw and Exception Handling

 The previous section discussed how to define custom exceptions.
 Now let's learn how to throw and handle exceptions.